ibaris/rasterpy/README.md

 * **'tif'**: All `.tiff` formats like GEOtiff etc.
 * **'.hdr'**: All ENVI formats like `.bin` and `.hdr` formats.
 This is usefull if you want to read data from third-party software like Polsarpro.

-Moreover, these the additional functions are integrated:
+Moreover, these additional functions are integrated:
 * **Conversion**: Convert the files between a BRDF, BRF and BSC in linear or dB unit.
 * **Stacking**: Basic stacking routines.